WPTT/WPThemeReview/.github/CONTRIBUTING.md

 Ongoing development will be done in the `develop` branch with merges done into `master` once considered stable.

+If you want to pick an open issue, please mention that in the issue, and it will be assigned to you.
+This will prevent the possible double work by different people on the same issue.

-To contribute an improvement to this project, fork the repo and open a pull request to the `develop` branch.
-Alternatively, if you have push access to this repo, create a feature branch prefixed by `feature/` and then open an intra-repo PR from that branch to `develop`.
+If you want to contribute to this project, fork the repo and open a pull request to the `develop` branch.
+If you have push access to this repo, you can create a feature branch and then open an intra-repo PR from that branch to the `develop`.

-Once a commit is made to `develop`, a PR should be opened from `develop` into `master` and named "Next release".
-This PR will provide collaborators with a forum to discuss the upcoming stable release.

 # Considerations when writing sniffs

-## Public properties

-When writing sniffs, always remember that any `public` sniff property can be overruled via a custom ruleset by the end-user.
-Only make a property `public` if that is the intended behaviour.

-When you introduce new `public` sniff properties, or your sniff extends a class from which you inherit a `public` property, please don't forget to update the [public properties wiki page](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards/wiki/Customizable-sniff-properties) with the relevant details once your PR has been merged into the `develop` branch.

 # Unit Testing

+All PRs which affect sniffs, whether bug fixes to existing sniffs, or the addition of a new sniff, should be accompanied by unit tests.

 ## Pre-requisites